Topics of plans for the section "Knowledge"

 b) accumulated experience;

 C8.
-You will prepare a detailed answer on the topic " Social knowledge».
+You have to prepare a detailed answer on the topic " social cognition».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-The complexity of the process of knowledge of society:
+The complexity of the process of knowing society:

-c) coincidence of the object and the subject of knowledge.
+c) the coincidence of the object and subject of cognition.

-b) the lower degree of isolation of the object;
+b) a lower degree of isolation of the object;

 a) historical